Eurydia/notes-on-clean-programming-language/content/appendix-a/stdint.md

 ---

-## Conversions To Integers
+## Conversions To Integer Type

-This group of functions explicitly converts values of other types to integers.
+This group of functions explicitly converts values of other types to integer type.
 The function shares the same name, which is `toInt`, but they behave differently based on the original type.

-### Real Numbers To Integers
+### From Real Number Type

 **Signature**